prosyslab-classroom/cs524-program-analysis/README.md

 The program for grading program verifiers is automatically generated using [BugSynth](https://prosys.kaist.ac.kr/bugsynth/).
 BugSynth utilizes LLM and program verification techniques to generate natural and reliable buggy programs for grading.

-All submissions will be managed using Github.
+All submissions will be managed using GitHub.
 For each assignment, a unique invitation URL for GitHub Classroom will be posted in the [discussion board](../../discussions).
 Once you accept the invitation, a private repository for your assignment will be created.
 You can push as many commits as you want before the deadline.
 We will grade the final commit of your `main` branch.